Book The Wall: Andy Goldsworthy - Thames and Hudson

 Description

-This sculpture continues the dialogue between wood and stone that Goldsworthy has explored for several years.
+This sculpture continues the dialogue between wood and stone that Goldsworthy has been exploring for several years.
 The original wall at Storm King was built after clearing the forest, but he discovered its course along the line of trees that grew around and over it.
-Goldsworthy sketches a new wall with his own, this time sympathizing with the trees, yet knowing that one day it may be destroyed by them.
+Goldsworthy sketches a new wall with his own, this time sympathizing with the trees, but knowing that one day it might be destroyed by them.

 Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 titles printed.
 It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 It is also expanding its list of children's books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.